Brown Recluse Spider

 Identification of the Brown Recluse Spider

-The Brown Recluse Spider is recognized by its light brown color and the dark violin-shaped marking on its cephalothorax, which is the part of the body that holds the head and thorax.
-This unique marking, located just behind the spider’s eyes, becomes more prominent as the spider matures, making it easier to identify older Brown Recluse Spiders.
-Adults typically measure between 6 to 20 millimeters in body length and have long, slender legs that help them move quickly.
-Unlike the Sydney Funnel-Web Spider, which is known for its aggressive nature, the Brown Recluse is a more reclusive and shy spider, preferring to remain hidden and only coming out to hunt at night.
+The Brown Recluse Spider is recognized by its light brown color.
+It has a dark, violin-shaped marking on its cephalothorax, which is the part of the body that holds the head and thorax.
+This unique marking is located just behind the spider’s eyes.
+It becomes more prominent as the spider matures, making it easier to identify older Brown Recluse Spiders.
+Adults typically measure between 6 to 20 millimeters in body length.
+They also have long, slender legs that help them move quickly.

 Habitat and Distribution